brianhouse/art_and_code/resources/rubric.md

 Concept
-5 Thoughtful and compelling statement and title that match the result 4 Interesting concept; not fully articulated or reflective of the result 3 Adequate statement and title
+5 Compelling statement and title indicating depth in intention 4 Thoughtful approach that articulates the result
+3 Adequate statement and title

 Craft
 5 Fruitful experimentation beyond the examples
-4 Basic command of assigned programming techniques
-3 Good faith attempt at code
+4 Demonstrates command of assigned programming techniques 3 Good faith attempt at code

 Aesthetics